mikaelma/AngularProject/README.md

 # Folder structure

-[/client](./client) - The angular part of the application served to the client [/server](./server) - The server side of the application hosting the REST API and acting as a web server [/README-Images](./README-Images) - Folder used only for hosting images for the README.md
+[/client](./client) - The angular part of the application served to the client.

+[/server](./server) - The server side of the application hosting the REST API and acting as a web server.

+[/README-Images](./README-Images) - Folder used only for hosting images for the README.md.

 # Components